Skip to main content

 Rocket uses two roles at the project level.

 Roles apply at each level independently.
-A workspace Editor can be given Viewer-only access on a specific project.
+A workspace Editor can be given Viewer access only on a specific project.

 What’s next?